 Aside from managing our Ceilings and Partitions division, Andy has level 1 and 2 qualifications in FA Coaching, and coaches the East Kent under 11’s and Ramsgate Colts football teams.

-Charlie is a passionate supporter of Liverpool FC, and longs to see them win the Premier League in his lifetime.
+Charlie is a passionate supporter of Liverpool FC, and achieved his dream of seeing them win the Premier League in 2020 (though sadly not in person!).

 Sales & Marketing Assistant

 Though our commitment to upholding high standards permeates all of our work, we’ve been lucky to work with an incredible array of businesses over the years.
 Watch the videos below to learn about the creative solutions we’ve applied to a few of our more recent projects.

 The Crown Worldwide Group provide transportation, storage and logistics services in more than 60 countries around the world.
 We are proud to have worked with them on an extension to an archive system containing more than one million boxes.
 Watch the video above to find out more about the business, and learn how we completed this complex project.

 Wahl are one of the world’s premier names in quality grooming products.
 When they asked us to consolidate the contents of multiple storage facilities under a single roof – and all in time for their looming 100-year anniversary – we had to come up with a creative and time efficient solution.
 Find out about Wahl and our approach to the project by watching the video above.